-The Children live with other Children and each House there are 10 Children taken care by House Mother.
-The House Mother look after their Basic Food, Cloth, Toiletry, Education Stationary and Psychological Needs.
-They talk with the Counsellor and also visit School to discuss with Teachers about the Progress of the Education of the Child.
+In SAMPARC Balgram, Bhaje Children upbringing is in a family environment and in each House there are 10 Children who are taken care by House Mother.
+The House Mother looks after the Basic Food, Cloth, Toiletry, Education Stationary and Psychological Needs.
+They talk with the Counsellor and housemother also visits School to discuss with Teachers about the Progress of the Education of the Child.